MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 A check mark next to the object—vendor, purchase order, item, or sales document— means that the object will be included when purchase orders are generated.
 You can mark or unmark an object before generating the purchase orders.
 If you mark or unmark an object, all of the objects associated with that object will be marked or unmarked also.
 For example, if you unmark a vendor, all of the purchase orders listed under the vendor in the tree view will be unmarked.

 If an error or warning icon appears next to an object in the tree view, additional information will be displayed at the bottom of the window.
 In the Purchase Orders Preview window, you can modify the pending purchase orders to address the errors and warnings.
-For more information, see *Pending purchase order errors and warnings* on page 149.
+For more information, see [Pending purchase order errors and warnings](#pending-purchase-order-errors-and-warnings).

 You can print the Purchase Orders Preview list before generating purchase orders by choosing the Print icon button or by choosing File \>\> Print in the Purchase Orders Preview window.
 This report will list all of the pending purchase order information in the tree view, as well as any errors and warnings.